Menstrual Cycle Periodization

 A peaked state is special.
 It’s like when Pac-man eats one of those cherry things, gets immunity, and proceeds to destroy all the ghosts for a short while.

+A little while later, he is vulnerable again.
+Timing is everything.
 This temporary, supercharged peaked state has the potential to overpower PMS, if that’s what nature has planned for the day.

 If you actually GET your period on competition day, then kiss the stars.
 The typical period discomfort might be deceiving, but hormonally – you are lined up for some great lifts.